Agoric/documentation/CONTRIBUTING.md

 Replace the `install` with the name of the region you want included from the file.

-To test your snippets files:
+To test your snippets files while writing your docs:
 1. Write tests using AVA.
+They should be in the snippets directory and named `test-original-filename.js` `original-filename` is the Markdown filename.
+For example, `amounts` for `ertp/guide/amounts.md`
-2. Run the tests with `yarn test`. **tyg todo: (Do all the tests have to be in the snippets directory?
-And do you run `yarn test` from there?)**
+2. Run the tests with `yarn test` (run from anywhere, but usually from the root of the repo).
-3. Lint the files with `yarn lint-fix` **tyg todo: See above re: what directory you run this from**
+3. Lint the files with `yarn lint-fix` (run from anywhere, but usually from the root of the repo).

-**tyg todo: If they're being tested and linted during the merge to master, is this just how you personally test things during development?**
+Note that the PR will automatically test and lint files.
+The above is for local testing while you're writing the docs.

 ### Check Links

-To check internal VuePress links locally, run the shell command `yarn check-links` **tyg todo: From where?**
+To check internal VuePress links locally, run the shell command `yarn check-links` from anywhere in the root of the local repo folder or below.

 Note this does **not** check either external links or router-links.
 Output is the text of any broken links, and what file and line number they're at.